passlock-dev/passlock/README.md

 ## Create an account and passkey

-Navigate to the [sign up](http://localhost:5174/register) page and complete the form.
+Navigate to the [home page](http://localhost:5174/) page and complete the form.
 Assuming your browser supports passkeys (most do), you should be prompted to create a passkey.

 ## Sign in

 Logout then navigate to the [login](http://localhost:5174/login) page.
 You should be prompted to authenticate using your newly created passkey.

+> [!TIP]
-**Note:** Providing an email address during authentication is optional but **highly recommended**.
+> Providing an email address during authentication is optional but **highly recommended**.
 Please see [src/routes/login/+page.svelte](src/routes/login/+page.svelte) to understand why.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>